 Being self-employed abroad can be a financial gamble for newbies, but there are some countries where things are looking rosy for digital nomads.
 Wherever you choose to settle, don’t forget to invest in working abroad insurance to ensure you’re protected.

 The Portuguese capital, Lisbon is creative and digitally evolving.
 The city is rich with co-working spaces, many of which are bright converted warehouses.
 Cafes have dedicated spaces for freelancers and there is an international bubble of young entrepreneurs carving their way in the world.
 With a highly evolved internet connection present in most places, Lisbon is the place to get online and surround yourself with like-minded people.

 Although Chile is often regarded as the place to be in The Americas as a freelancing nomad, Colombia is enjoying a digital boom.
 Medellin, the capital of Colombia’s Antioquia province, is a centre for innovation.
 A far cry from its days a drugs capital, Medellin is now a safe and vibrant city with a large expat population.
 With an exciting nightlife, cheap work space and warm temperatures you can easily understand why freelancers are choosing the Colombian metropolis as a work hub.

-It is no secret that Chiang Mai is a mecca for the digitally savvy.
+It is no secret that Chiang Mai, Thailand, is a mecca for the digitally savvy.
 Many travellers who want to settle down to some work find themselves in the city due to its strong Wi-Fi, cheap living costs, good weather and hospitable locals.
 Many of the cafes are dominated by self-employed digital gurus and have morphed into work spaces over the years.
 During the winter months, the population is a mix of all ethnicities as freelancers escape the cold for 30°C heat and cold beers.